Finite elements and moving asymptotes accelerate quantum optimal control -- FEMMA: Conclusion

 In this work, we employed the FEM method to solve the Liouville–von Neumann equation for a single-spin system.
-With $||\mathbf{L}||\Delta t \leq 0.06$, linear shape functions ensure a relative spin trajectory error below $10^{-3}$ and simultaneously achieve a speedup of more than $15\times$ relative to GRAPE.
-In the universal rotation pulse optimization, the MMA optimizer demonstrated a faster convergence rate than L-BFGS, highlighting the potential of this approach for time-constrained optimizations.
+Achieving gradient accuracy comparable to step-by-step propagation approach using second-order Taylor-truncated propagators, the use of linear elements provides an approximate order-of-magnitude speedup in gradient evaluation.
+Additionally, the propagator optimization benchmark confirms that the MMA optimizer converges faster than L-BFGS, highlighting the potential of this approach for time-constrained optimal control problems.

-The performance of FEM for a two-spin system is presented in Supplementary Fig.~S2.
-A critical matrix dimension was identified: below this threshold, FEM with linear shape functions outperforms step-by-step propagation in terms of computational speed; above the threshold, the propagation method becomes both more accurate and more efficient.
-With the adjoint method, gradient computation is as efficient as trajectory evaluation, so the computational cost is dominated by stiffness-matrix assembly and linear-system solving.
-Parallelization may accelerate matrix assembly, and solvers faster than MATLAB’s \texttt{mldivide} could further reduce runtime.
-Thus, it is worth investigating the efficiency of FEM versus time-domain propagation as a function of the degrees of freedom.
+With the adjoint method, gradient computation is as efficient as trajectory evaluation, which is similar to the case in step-by-step propagation.
+Hence, the computational cost is dominated by stiffness-matrix assembly and linear-system solving.
+While the 1-spin system attains the largest acceleration, this speedup reduces by approximately 4 for 2 spins (see supplementary material, Fig. S7) and is expected to diminish further with increasing spin system size, due to the runtime scaling with nearly the square of the nodal degrees of freedom in the current implementation.
+When the parallelization is used to accelerate the FEM and step-by-step propagation, it is also worth studying their relative efficiency as a function of the number of degrees of freedom.

 The oscillatory convergence behavior limits the applicability of MMA in high-fidelity scenarios, for example, $99.99\%$.
 A hybrid approach could use MMA to quickly reach an initial target and then switch to a more stable method for fine-tuning.
-In addition, as in including spatial variables in the FEM model to account for diffusion \cite{zientara1979Variational}, one may consider adding the spatial dimension to achieve optimal control of fluid samples \cite{alinaghianjouzdaniOptimal2023} in magnetic resonance.
+Another direction is including spatial variables in the FEM model, either when diffusion becomes a degree of freedom~\cite{zientara1979Variational} or when optimal control of fluid samples~\cite{alinaghianjouzdaniOptimal2023} is concerned.